github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

   import { shell } from "execa";
   shell(cmd); // <-- add 'cmd' as a taint sink

-This sink is already recognized by the CodeQL JS analysis, but for the sake of this example we'll show how it could be added as an extension.

-This can be achieved with the following data extension:
+Note that this sink is already recognized by the CodeQL JS analysis, but for this example, you could use the following data extension:

 .. code-block:: yaml